How to Make Kombucha

 Kombucha, the fizzy, tea-based probiotic drink filling the shelves of your favorite health food store is fun to make, and even better to drink!
 Brewing the fermented tea drink can be a bit fussy - but it’s well worth the work!
-Follow this guide to starting making your own kombucha at home!
+Follow this guide to start making your own kombucha and/or purchase our Kombucha Homebrew Kit which has everything you need to start brewing!

 Kombucha (occasionally called Russian mushroom tea) is a highly sweetened probiotic tea fermented using a symbiotic colony of bacteria and yeast (or SCOBY).
 This kombucha “mushroom” is a pale, rubbery zoogleal mat of yeast and acetobacters.
 The yeast break the sugar’s sucrose into fructose and glucose, then converts the glucose into alcohol.
 The several species of acetobacter, in turn, convert this alcohol into acetic acid (i.e., vinegar) and gluconic acid.
 The gluconic acid smoothes the finish of the acetic acid, suppressing much of the vinegar’s harshness.
 The result is a sweet, tangy, fizzy, lightly caffeinated probiotic beverage with almost no alcohol (generally less than .5 percent), and measurable amounts of L-theanine, an amino acid found in all brewed teas and shown to reduce mental and physical stress.